Ulster University and Dell sign £85m partnership

 Deal will support the development of technology and drive research in digital health

-Prof Paddy Nixon, vice-chancellor of Ulster University; Mark Hopkins, general manager of Dell Technologies Ireland and Northern Ireland; and Prof Cathy Gormley-Heenan, deputy vice chancellor of Ulster University.
+Prof Paddy Nixon, vice-chancellor of Ulster University; Mark Hopkins, GM of Dell Technologies Ireland and Northern Ireland; and Prof Cathy Gormley-Heenan, deputy vice chancellor of Ulster University.
 Photograph: Nigel McDowell

-The university has signed a memorandum of understanding with the tech company that covers the Centre for Digital Healthcare Technology (CDHT) and the Screen and Media Innovation Lab (SMIL), and will provide technology and infrastructure to support the new innovation centres.
+The university has signed a memorandum of understanding with the tech company that covers the Centre for Digital Healthcare Technology and the Screen and Media Innovation Lab, and will provide technology and infrastructure to support the new innovation centres.

 “Our partnership with Dell Technologies will act as a catalyst to develop technology and advance research with impact locally, nationally and internationally,” said Professor Paddy Nixon, vice-chancellor of Ulster University.

-Mark Hopkins, general manager, Dell Technologies Ireland and Northern Ireland, said, said the partnership would be “game changing” for Belfast.
+Mark Hopkins, general manager, Dell Technologies Ireland and Northern Ireland, said the partnership would be “game-changing” for Belfast.

 “Through the use of AI, edge computing and other emerging technologies, we can help transform healthcare outcomes for patients, provide our creative industries with the digital tools to succeed and above all build a vibrant start-up ecosystem that delivers growth and jobs,” he said.